bugofnet/selenid_template/README.md

 # selenid_template
-Example of using Selenid wrapper
+Example of using Selenid wrapper for short test